ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/foo_wiki_migration.md

 If you do it by hand, you'll want to consult the handy table of "Mediawiki to Markdown" syntax chart below.

+If you do it with software, the software you want is called `pandoc`.
+It is available on CSIL (I think), or you can install it on your mac with `homebrew`.

 # Mediawiki to Markdown